 - 1. We accept that our role is strategic and so will focus on our core functions rather than involve ourselves in day-to-day management. - 2.
-We will develop, share and live the ethos and values of our school. - 3.
+We will develop, share, and live the ethos and values of our school. - 3.
 We agree to adhere to school policies and procedures as set out by the relevant governing documents and law. - 4.
-We will work collectively for the benefit of the school. - 5.
-We will be candid but constructive and respectful when holding senior leaders to account. - 6.
-We will consider how our decisions may affect the school and local community. - 7.
-We will stand by the decisions that we make as a collective.

-- 8. Where decisions and actions conflict with the Seven Principles of Public Life or may place pupils at risk, we will speak up and bring this to the attention of the relevant authorities. - 9.
-We will only speak or act on behalf of the board if we have the authority to do so. - 10.
-We will fulfil our responsibilities as a good employer, acting fairly and without prejudice. - 11.
-When making or responding to complaints we will follow the established procedures. - 12.
-We will strive to uphold the school's reputation in our private communications (including on social media). - 13.
+We shall fully cooperate with individual requests that are necessary to ensure organisational compliance, such as disclosure and barring checks. - 5.
+We will work collectively for the benefit of the school. - 6.
+We will be candid but constructive and respectful when holding senior leaders to account. - 7.
+We will consider how our decisions may affect the school and local community. - 8.
+We will stand by the decisions that we make as a collective. - 9.
+Where decisions and actions conflict with the Seven Principles of Public Life or may place pupils at risk, we will speak up and bring this to the attention of the relevant authorities. - 10.
+We will only speak or act on behalf of the board if we have the authority to do so. - 11.
+We will fulfil our responsibilities to school staff, ensuring a safe working environment, support for their wellbeing, and acting fairly and without bias. - 12.
+When making or responding to complaints we will follow the established procedures. - 13.
+We will strive to uphold the school's reputation in our private communications (including on social media). - 14.
 We will have regard to our responsibilities under The Equality Act and will work to advance equality of opportunity for all.